How to make colloidal silver at home

-When using the three batteries, it is better to use a 16 ounce glass jar (i.e. 450 grams).
-As above, in the first batch you should use distilled water, thus it may take a signficant amount of time to make the first batch.
-Using the technique above, put 10% or so of this first batch in a glass storage container.
-Then, put this 10% in the second batch so it will not take as long to make the second batch.
+When using the three batteries, it is better to use a 16-ounce glass jar (i.e. 450 grams).
+As above, in the first batch you should use distilled water, thus it may take a significant amount of time to make the first batch.
+Using the technique above, put 10 percent or so of this first batch in a glass storage container.
+Then, put this 10 percent in the second batch so it will not take as long to make the second batch.
 And so on.

 Many thanks to Mr. Denzel “Denny” Moyer and Mr. Troy Mullins, who each contributed to this article.